lisandrogallo/odoo-tips/troubleshooting.md

 This happens if you chooses an external id that is part of another model by using the period (e.g. 'product.external_id').
 To solve this issue, find the external id in the Postgres table **ir_model_data** and delete it, or choose another external id format.

+*Tip: To check if it works you can group or filter data using context values passed to a window action.*

 ##  Translation of terms of base modules does not work

 To modify the translation of a base module, export the translation as usual and translate the terms.
 Then update the module: